 If you’re looking for vintage clothing, Classics Anew is your cup of tea.
 Founded in 2014, the brand gives the traditional Qipao a contemporary twist by blending materials such as organic cotton, linen and denim materials with classic Chinese elements like mandarin collars and buttons.
 Apart from their retail store in Central, qipao-making workshops are regularly held at their showroom in Hung Hom.

-You might also like: 20 Facts About Food Waste
+You might also like: 10 Stunning Fast Fashion Waste Statistics

 Curated by Net-a-Porter, Net Sustain allows one to purchase clothing, shoes and jewellery products that support human, animal and environmental well-being.
 Every item on the platform aligns with at least one of their eight key attributes: locally made, craft and community, considered materials, considered processes, considered ingredients, reducing waste, animal welfare, and vegan.